gitadr/gatsbyPortfolio/src/content/articles/article_190219_SteveJobs.md

 #### Take away

 Find your core market.
 Add value.
-Then compound that value over time by releasing sequential, validated improvements.
+Then compound that value over time by releasing incremental, but meaningful improvements.

 ### It’s better to be a pirate than join the navy